 Hawaii braces for Hurricane Lane, as officials say there are not 'enough shelters for everyone'

-The National Weather Service's Central Pacific Hurricane Center said in its 8 a.m.
-ET advisory that Lane, which is likely to cause catastrophic damage with winds 157 mph or above, is located about 480 miles southeast of Honolulu and moving west-northwest at 9 mph.
+The National Weather Service's Central Pacific Hurricane Center said in its 11 a.m.
+ET advisory that Lane, which is likely to cause catastrophic damage with winds 155 mph or above, is located about 460 miles southeast of Honolulu and moving west-northwest at 9 mph.
+The storm strengthened to a Category 5 storm with 160 mph winds before losing some strength.

 "Slow weakening is forecast during the next 48 hours, but Lane is forecast to remain a dangerous hurricane as it draws closer to the Hawaiian Islands," the CPHC said.